tomncooper/strimzi-phased-upgrade/README.md

-# Strimzi Blast Radius Upgrade Demo
+# Strimzi Phased Upgrade Demo

 This repository contains scripts and resources for demonstrating a phased upgrade process for the Strimzi Kafka Operator.
 This allows users to control the blast radius of those upgrades by deploying multiple Strimzi versions simultaneously and handing control of Kafka clusters between them using labels.